envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/http-redirect.md

 ---
-title: "HTTP Redirects"
+title: HTTP Redirects
 ---

-The [HTTPRoute][] resource can issue redirects to clients or rewrite paths sent upstream using filters.
+The [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) resource can issue redirects to clients or rewrite paths sent upstream using filters.
 Note that HTTPRoute rules cannot use both filter types at once.
-Currently, Envoy Gateway only supports __core__ [HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
-To learn more about HTTP routing, refer to the [Gateway API documentation][].
+Currently, Envoy Gateway only supports **core** [HTTPRoute filters](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
+To learn more about HTTP routing, refer to the [Gateway API documentation](https://gateway-api.sigs.k8s.io/).

 ## Prerequisites

 Follow the steps from the [Quickstart](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTPS.

 ## Redirects

 Redirects return HTTP 3XX responses to a client, instructing it to retrieve a different resource.
-A [`RequestRedirect` filter][req_filter] instructs Gateways to emit a redirect response to requests that match the rule.
+A [`RequestRedirect` filter](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.HTTPRequestRedirectFilter) instructs Gateways to emit a redirect response to requests that match the rule.
 For example, to issue a permanent redirect (301) from HTTP to HTTPS, configure `requestRedirect.statusCode=301` and `requestRedirect.scheme="https"`:

 ```shell
 cat <<EOF | kubectl apply -f -